-Utilizing Fort Ticonderoga’s historic trades and engaging exhibitions, the Family Program gives children a hands-on, immersive opportunity to learn about daily life for soldiers in 1757 and the science of artillery.
+Utilizing Fort Ticonderoga’s historic trades and engaging exhibitions, the Gunner’s Apprentice program gives children a hands-on, immersive opportunity to learn about daily life for soldiers in 1781 and the science of artillery.
 Children and adults alike will be able to handle reproduction clothing, period textiles, and leathers.
 Participants can learn how soldiers cleaned and maintained their 18th-century weapons, make their own musket cartridge, try out the simple machines used to move and fire massive cannons, and so much more!

-The Family Program and Family Guided Tours are just two ways for families to make the most out of a visit to Fort Ticonderoga.
-Take a family hike on the Carillon Battlefield Trail, rent canoes and make use of our Waterways Trail Guide, or pick up a Fort Ticonderoga Suggested Family Itinerary at Guest Services and decide together where you would like to begin and end your journey inside or outside the walls of Fort Ticonderoga!
+The Family Guided Tours and Gunner’s Apprentice program are just two ways for families to make the most out of a visit to Fort Ticonderoga.
+Take a family hike on the Carillon Battlefield Trail or pick up a Fort Ticonderoga Suggested Family Itinerary at Guest Services and decide together where you would like to begin and end your journey inside or outside the walls of Fort Ticonderoga!
 Your adventure awaits!